inkstitch/inkstitch/collections/_developers/en/002-002-manual-setup.md

     ```

     **Info:** You might need to remove wxPython and [install](https://wiki.wxpython.org/How%20to%20install%20wxPython) a platform specific package (e.g. Debian uses `python-wxgtk3.0`).
+     If you have multiple versions of python installed you may have to use pip2.
     {: .notice--info }

 3. Prepare INX files